-CFC’s AMU strategy is a step-wise approach to eliminate the preventive use of antimicrobials of human importance (Category I-III).
+CFC’s AMU strategy is a step-wise approach that focusses on the preventive use of antimicrobials of human importance (Category I-III).
 CFC’s strategy has been developed to provide a sustainable means of meeting consumer expectations, while protecting the health and welfare of birds, and preserving effective treatment options.

 Reduction Steps:

-CFC’s AMU reduction strategy only focusses on preventive use of Category I, II and III antibiotics.
+CFC’s Responsible AMU Strategy only focusses on preventive use of Category I, II and III antibiotics.
 This is not a “Raised Without the use of Antibiotics” strategy.
 CFC’s strategy continues to allow:

 Categorization of Antibiotics